Syracuse Orange men's basketball: Syracuse and Georgetown rivalry

 Syracuse and Georgetown rivalry — Syracuse's biggest rival is Georgetown.
 The two schools have been playing each other since 1930, but their rivalry was solidified in the 1980s as the respective programs were the leading powers during the infancy of the newly formed Big East conference.
 On February 13, 1980, the Georgetown Hoyas men's basketball team upset #2 ranked Syracuse 52–50 in the final planned, regular season game at Manley Field House, where the Orange boasted a 57-game home winning streak.
 Georgetown head coach John Thompson Jr. would declare after the victory during the news conference that "Manley Field House is officially closed".
 The game gave birth to a rivalry, not just between schools but between two contrasting future Hall of Fame coaches.

-Georgetown–Syracuse rivalry has given the fans numerous memorable moments such as Michael Graham's punch during the Big East tournament at Madison Square Garden in New York City; Pearl Washington's buzzer beater clutch shot to beat defending national champion and #1 team in the country at the Carrier Dome; and coach Thompson's three technical fouls and ejection in the controversial Orange victory.
+The Georgetown–Syracuse rivalry has included incidents such as Michael Graham's punch during the Big East tournament at Madison Square Garden in New York City; Pearl Washington's buzzer-beating shot against the defending national champion and top-ranked team in the country at the Carrier Dome; and coach Thompson's three technical fouls and subsequent ejection during the controversial Orange victory.

 The animosity between the programs was further extended when Syracuse announced their decision to leave the Big East effective in 2013 to join the ACC.
 Georgetown and Syracuse have continued to play each other in the next years following their exit from the conference.

 The Georgetown–Syracuse rivalry is regarded as one of college basketball's greatest rivalries between two storied programs.